SFU-CMPT-201/a6-pub/README.md

 * The memory layout determines the memory space that a program can use.
 Notice that the size of the diagram is *finite*.
 This means that the memory space your program can use is also finite.
+* When you `fork()` a child process, this whole layout is cloned, i.e., the child becomes an exact copy of the parent.
 * A program accesses memory by address.
 The top of the diagram is the highest memory address and the bottom of the diagram is the lowest memory address.
 * Each memory address identifies a single byte.
 This is called *byte-addressable memory*.